GetSecurd/dns-baselines/README.md

-# DNS Baslines Provied by Securd
+# DNS Baselines Provied by Securd

 The following public repository contains DNS traffic baselines observed by Securd.
 Each folder will contain the context of the baseline.